kingjulio8238/memarydocs/docs/contribute.md

 - Next, when testing out Cohere, the model performed better than BM25 but was still not classifying the paragraphs well.
 The reranking was not always accurate, as it performed well for some questions but was not able to rank others.
 Furthermore, the ranking was still pretty inaccurate, performing between 0.25 - 0.5 out of 1.
 - Finally, we tested ColBERT rerank, and it was found that this model performed best compared to the other two.
 ColBERT was able to synthesize results from the given data and ranked them very accurately, with reranking scores between 0.6 - 0.7 out of 1.
 With this, ColBERT had the most potential, being able to determine which responses were most related and important to answering the query.

-### Purpose in larger system
+!!! note "Purpose in larger system"
-- Passes the reranking result to the knowledge graph for storage and to the new context window as one source of context for inference.
+    Passes the reranking result to the knowledge graph for storage and to the new context window as one source of context for inference.

-### Future Contributions
+!!! info "Future Contributions"
-- Future Benchmarking: Include the Cohere Rerank 3 model and others in the reranking [analysis](https://docs.google.com/document/d/1gHzvgktqnHcg7wbIuKHr6W5NMYk6UVlJkRQfSqzk9e4/edit).
+    Future Benchmarking: Include the Cohere Rerank 3 model and others in the reranking [analysis](https://docs.google.com/document/d/1gHzvgktqnHcg7wbIuKHr6W5NMYk6UVlJkRQfSqzk9e4/edit).
 The data used for benchmarking can be found [here](https://docs.google.com/document/d/1knfJRsoEzjKziilmF_ZwSwMRBvYbF0yNlRdpDteDiW4/edit?usp=sharing).
 Add to it!